What are some strategies I can use to help my child with standardized testing?

 2. Talk with your child’s teacher.

-1. Get frequent progress reports to find out whether your child understands the material.
+Get frequent progress reports to find out whether your child understands the material.
 The teacher can also explain why the class is being given certain assignments.
-Knowing the purpose of these assignments—and if the material will be covered on the standardized test—can help motivate your child to complete them.
+Also, knowing the purpose of these assignments—and if the material will be covered on the standardized test—can help motivate your child to complete them.

 3. Read with your child regularly.

-1. This is a good way to expand your child’s vocabulary.
-Read anything that interests your child, including comic books, magazines and cookbooks.
-Given that many state tests now emphasize nonfiction, you also may want encourage reading the newspaper.
-Ask questions about what you’ve just read together.
-That will give you insights into how much progress she’s making in reading comprehension.
+Reading with your child is a good way to expand their vocabulary.
+So, read anything that interests your child.
+This includes comic books, magazines and cookbooks.
+Given that many state tests now emphasize nonfiction, you also may want to encourage reading the newspaper.
+Then ask questions about what you’ve just read together.
+This way, it will give you insights into how much progress she’s making in reading comprehension.

 4. Practice filling in the bubbles.

-1. Make sure your child knows test-taking techniques.
+In order to help prepare your child for the test, make sure she knows test-taking techniques.
 Does she know how to fill in the bubbles on test forms?
 Can she use the computer program if the tests are online?
-Ask her teacher if practice tests are available.
+Lastly, if possible, ask her teacher if practice tests are available.

 5. Use relaxation techniques.

-1. Long before test day, teach your child how to stretch, breathe deeply and stay calm.
+Long before test day, teach your child how to stretch, breathe deeply and stay calm.
 Practice using these strategies so your child feels comfortable using them on test day.
-Explore ways to help your grade-schooler or middle-or high-schooler stay positive.
+Also, make sure to explore ways to help your grade-schooler or middle-or high-schooler stay positive.

 6. Talk about what the test is like.